libjohn/workshop_attendance/README.md

 2. Transform the Springshare-registration data into a format which Joel requested for deposit in Google Drive.
 Script will upload transformed data frame to Google Drive as a Google Sheet

 > libcal --> RStudio --> GoogleDrive

+## Quarto cli

+See [quarto documentation](https://quarto.org/docs/computations/parameters.html#rendering) for some tips on Quarto Command Line Interface.
+In John's case, I'm using PowerShell version 7 (as of January 2024) to run this as the CLI.

 ## Assumptions: